Put-in-Bay Ferry Boat & Captain Glenn Cooper

 April carries the dream of summer and is the hinge between seasons.
-Most importantly the Put-in-Bay Ferry Boat starts running in April.
+Most importantly, the Put-in-Bay Ferry Boat starts running in April.

 A career in dishwashing was not in his future.
 Glenn loved boats from an early age.
 The lure of open water was part of his DNA.
-Glenn was salutatorian of Put in Bay High School’s “Class of ‘74” that had 11 seniors (the largest graduating class in the school’s history at the time).
+Glenn was salutatorian of Put in Bay High School’s “Class of ‘74,” which had 11 seniors (the largest graduating class in the school’s history at the time).
 His cousin Angie Heineman beat him by a mere quarter of a point to capture the Valedictorian honor.

 I had the opportunity to visit Glenn in February at his winter residence in Big Pine Key, Florida (29 miles from Key West).
 The serpentine of the Overseas Road (Route 1) that leads to Big Pine Key is built on the foundation of Henry Flagler’s Overseas Railroad.
-The 1912 rail line was wiped out by the Labor Day hurricane of 1935 but was rebuilt as a highway by the state of Florida in 1938.
-It is two lanes the majority of the drive and like a giant moving slinky, trafﬁc is limited by the slowest driver.
+The 1912 rail line was wiped out by the Labor Day hurricane of 1935 but was rebuilt as a highway by Florida in 1938.
+It is two lanes the majority of the drive, and like a giant moving slinky, trafﬁc is limited by the slowest driver.

 Glenn and Jackie Taylor (his ﬁrst mate) met me with a cold can of Busch light beer.
-Glenn works 60 to 70 hours per week from late March until Thanksgiving operating the Put-in-Bay Ferry.
+Glenn works 60 to 70 hours weekly from late March until Thanksgiving operating the Put-in-Bay Ferry.
 He is off for 14 weeks and uses this time to decompress and relax from his skippering responsibilities in Florida.
 His backyard is on a canal.
-In 100 yards Glenn is on Florida’s Intercostal Waterway.
+In 100 yards, Glenn is on Florida’s Intercostal Waterway.
 Out of 365 days a year, Glenn estimates he is on the water 350 days (on the Put-in-Bay Ferry, South Bass, his 21’ Penn Yan at Put-in-Bay, or his 20’ Dusky center counsel at Big Pine Key).

-When I read about Ferry disasters around the world (1,500 dead in Southeast Asia) I am glad that we can depend on the Put-in-Bay Ferry for outstanding service and a commitment to safety.
+When I read about Ferry disasters worldwide (1,500 dead in Southeast Asia), I am glad we can depend on the Put-in-Bay Ferry for outstanding service and a commitment to safety.
 The length of service and the experience of the Captains and crew speak to a healthy organization that takes pride in its work.

 Glenn cares deeply about his passengers.
 They have become friends and are like part of his extended family.
 Summer is on the way.
 Captain Cooper and the Put-in-Bay Ferry team deliver summer one ticket at a time.
 The promise of a toasted marshmallow is a beautiful thing!